 Let's dive into the seven most valuable deductions electricians should remember.

-1. Home office deduction
+1. Home office deductions

 Many electricians who are sole proprietors use their homes to store business property or manage the administrative side of their operations.
-If you have dedicated a section of your home for business use, the Internal Revenue Service (IRS) allows what’s known as a “home office” deduction.
+If you have dedicated a section of your home for business use, the Internal Revenue Service (IRS) allows what’s known as a home office deduction.

 There are two ways to calculate this deduction, and your accountant or tax software will reveal which method yields the more significant write-off.